Introduction to Concrete Engraving

 - Handheld rotary tool (e.g., Dremel)

-- Diamond-tipped engraving or grinding bits like Dremel concrete bit
+- Diamond-tipped engraving or grinding bits such as Dremel concrete bits

 - Safety goggles